 On the Left Hand Drive E36 (shown below) we make these brackets to move the ABS pump to the front left corner of the car, as shown in the pictures below.
 The end user will still need to make the new brake hardlines and extend the ABS wiring harness to keep the ABS system functional.

 Note: This product entry is for the Vorshlag bracket and bracket mounting hardware - not the brake lines

-These Vorshlag relocation brackets are made from laser cut plate steel, designed and bent here at Vorshlag, then zinc plated for corrosion resistance.
+These Vorshlag relocation brackets are made from CNC plasma cut plate steel, cut and bent here at Vorshlag, then zinc plated for corrosion resistance.
 The brackets have integral holes for attachment to the chassis.
 All hardware is included for installation of the bracket and hydraulic unit, including bolts, nuts and the BMW sourced plastic nut for the chassis stud.
 We also include three new BMW sourced bushings, bushing cups and locking nuts to attach the ABS unit to the bracket.

-We offer both a 3 channel and 4 channel bracket (the pump unit on the 4-channel is longer).
+We offer both a 3 channel and 4 channel bracket.
 The differences are year specific: 1992-1994 model E36 cars use the 3-channel, and the 1996-99 M3s and 328 cars have a 4-channel ABS units.
 The 4 channel ABS units are easy to spot - they have 6 screw-in connections for hard lines instead of 5 (3 channel systems).
 Again - this is all keyed off the model year of the chassis.

-There is a lot more information at the link in the image below.
+There is a lot more information at the link in the gallery linked below.